-- all financial and management information is prepared to a high standard and provided promptly to all funders - compliance with all financial covenants is monitored regularly as part of monthly management accounts and any issues resolved in good time - all other funding conditions, as set out in funding agreements, are monitored and any requirements met as appropriate - annual investor updates will be provided to all funders, proactively setting out strategic objectives, financial performance and future plans which may require consent
+- all financial and management information is prepared to a high standard and is provided promptly to all funders - compliance with all financial covenants is monitored regularly as part of monthly management accounts with any issues resolved in good time - all other funding conditions, as set out in funding agreements, are monitored with any requirements met as appropriate - annual investor updates will be provided to all direct funders (i.e. banks and PP arrangers), proactively setting out strategic objectives, financial performance and future plans which may require consent

-The Group will endeavour to maintain close relationships with its funders, in particular, on key strategic issues, as appropriate, to ensure continued support of the Group's strategy.
+The Group will maintain close relationships with its funders, in particular, on key strategic issues, as appropriate, to ensure continued support of the Group's strategy.